proxfield/Proxfield.GoogleDns.Updater/README.md

 docker logs -f googleddnsupdater
 ```

-## Running via DockerHub
+## Running via Docker Composer
 Comming soon

 ## Under the hood

 Using this service to update the Google registry couldn't be applicable to your scenario, this was developed to run on a docker environment we already have; if you need to create your own updater for some reason, here's how it works on a nutshell:

 The service sends a request to the following URL: `https://domains.google.com/nic/update?hostname={hostName}`, in which the **hostname** is the subdomain you've created.
-The credentials is passed either by the URL itself, as in `https://username:password@domains.google.com/nic/update?hostname=subdomain.yourdomain.com&myip=1.2.3.4`, which is not that safe.
+The credentials are passed either by the URL itself, as in `https://username:password@domains.google.com/nic/update?hostname=subdomain.yourdomain.com&myip=1.2.3.4`, which is not that safe.
 Also note that it is not necessary to pass your IP address on the **myip** query parameter, it is completely optional, since when not provided it will assume your own IP.